RoBorregos/home-electronics/Docs_omnibase/README.md

 - [ ] "Ramp" function to limit motor acceleration in stm32
 - [ ] UART RX from ESP32 of SMT32 data chunk to transmit it over wifi (with ESP32 connected to computer hotspot)
 - [ ] Define/implement communication between S1 Driver and STM32
+- [ ] Research/Analyse how to get optimal PWM frequency for motors (Bode diagram? motor time constant?)
+- [ ] Check if it's necessary to limit Integral part of PIDs even before reaching goal, to avoid overflow
+- [ ] Check if adding first order filter to velocity readings is a good idea

 ---